Best Overall for Mid-Handicappers: Cleveland RTX4 Wedge

 - Cobra King Black Wedge

 - Callaway Mack Daddy 5 Wedge

 Cleveland RTX4 Wedge

-One of the best high-end golf wedges on the market, the Cleveland RTX 4 Wedge offers golfers several wonderful features to improving their green game.
-With a wide sole that offers outstanding turf interaction, the RTX 4 is one of the best wedges for mid handicappers.
+One of the best high-end golf wedges on the market, the Cleveland RTX4 Wedge offers golfers several wonderful features to improving their green game.
+With a wide sole that offers great turf interaction, the RTX 4 is one of the best wedges for mid handicappers.

 click to see more

 From the masterminds at Cleveland Golf, the CBX 2 Wedge is an excellent option for a mid handicapper.
 The CBX 2 model line is one of the best golf wedges on the market, featuring a hollow cavity back with terrific perimeter weighting and an incredible feel.